-This is a very powerful system, but it's not easy to set up.
+It's a powerful system, far more capable than G Data's similar Device Control feature, but it's also tricky to set up.
 There's no simple library of prebuilt rules, and no user-friendly visual rule creator.
-Instead you're mostly choosing technical options from lists and hoping you understand them correctly (check the Help page on the feature).
+Instead, you're mostly choosing technical options from lists and hoping you understand them correctly (check the Help page on the feature).

-ESET NOD32 Antivirus doesn't have the lengthiest of feature lists.
-There's none of the generic privacy or security tools you'll often see elsewhere: no password manager, no 'file shredder', no junk file cleaner or anything similar.
+ESET NOD32 Antivirus doesn't have the usual selection of bonus tools you'll often see with other security apps: no password manager (opens in new tab), no 'file shredder', no junk file cleaner or anything similar.

-The few extras you get are tucked away on the Tools menu.
+There are some unusual options tucked away on the Tools menu.
 Here, you can view logs, see what the program has blocked, watch running processes, download ESET's bootable SysRescue cleaning tool, and more.

 Some of these are a little dubious.
 The System Cleaner claims to warn you of key Windows settings which have been changed from their defaults, for instance, perhaps because of malware.
 Sounds great, but in reality it doesn't give you nearly enough information to make a clear decision.